kevinrmccoy/Prospero-Plate-Creator/README.md

 ## Features

+NOTE: Most features have an "enable" toggle at the beginning of their section.
+Make sure you enable it for that feature to be rendered.

 Most features include options to emboss or deboss, which work as expected.
 If you also select the relevant "separate' option, an embossed feature will use a different color (making it a separate filament in the 3mf file) and in deboss mode it will make a separately-colored feature flush with the surface.

 ### Electronics Holes